Mata Sahib Devan – Mother of the Sikhs

 Just as all life comes through the sacrifice of the woman, so shall all those that drink of this Amrit possess the grace of her compassion and sacrifice, as well as the strength of a lion.”

-By this gesture Mata Sahib Kaur symbolized to all the humility, justice and sweetness which were to be the essential traits of the brotherhood of the Khalsa.
+By this gesture Mata Sahib Kaur symbolized to all the humility, justice and sweetness which were to be the essential traits of the Khalsa.
 And so it was that Mata Sahib Kaur was designated as the Mother of the Khalsa by Guru Gobind Singh.

 She continued to guide the Guru’s affairs after He passed away on October 7, 1708, and shone as an example to all people of the grace and nobility of woman.